KazimWalji/KazimWalji/README.md

 # Robotics
 Programmed an autonomous and driver-controlled robot with Java that performed different tasks such as shooting frisbees or stacking blocks.
 Integrated a PID Control loop in order to ensure a consistent autonomous system.
 Programmed and engineered a successful robot during that won the State Tournament and qualified for the World Championship

-# WeTrade
-Built an open-source iOS app that allowed users to buy and sell stock trading algorithms using Alpaca’s REST API.
-Users can see the algorithms trading and their portfolio growing in realtime.
-Algorithms were written in Python and hosted on AWS while the app was built in Swift.

-# Hideouts
-Developed an iOS social media app with Swift, UIKit, and Firebase for a startup.
-Wrote and deployed Firebase Cloud Functions written in Node.js that sends notifications to users when they receive a new message or friend request in the app.